 Login using the root password set during the installation.
 We recommend using ssh to login to the machine remotely, as it will likely simplify things like copy-and-pasting between machines needed later.

 flannel networking interface (aka CNI).
-This recommendation is likely to be changed in the future.
-That parameter is not needed if you want to use Cilium as a network plugin.
+That parameter is not needed if you want to use Cilium or our recommended Weave network plugins.

 After a brief period, your Master should now be initialised.